JetBrains-Research/task-tracker-plugin/README.md

 Plugin's ui is designed for choosing different problems to solve and seeing correct examples of problem's behaviour.
 All data about problems is received from the [codetracker server](https://github.com/nbirillo/coding-assistant-server) when the plugin starts.
 It is also possible for user to set their age and programming experience.
-Currently, it's only available on russian language.
+Currently, it's available on two languages: English and Russian.

 <img src="https://github.com/JetBrains-Research/codetracker/blob/master/readme-img/codetracker.gif" width="250">